Bright Daylight in; Minimum Heat out

 Solatube® daylight systems are thermally efficient

-Due to the excellent thermal efficiency of a Solatube daylight system, *U-value 1.3W/m2K (Equivalent to Double-glazing with Low-ecoating and Argon filled windows), minimum heat is lost during the winter, ensuring indoor temperatures remain pleasant and constant on colder days, whilst keeping your fuel bills to a minimum.
+Due to the excellent thermal efficiency of a Solatube sun tunnel, *U-value 1.3W/m2K (Equivalent to Double-glazing with Low-ecoating and Argon filled windows), minimum heat is lost during the winter, ensuring indoor temperatures remain pleasant and constant on colder days, whilst keeping your fuel bills to a minimum.

 Cut out harmful UV radiation – Do Sun Tunnels provide heat?